ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_7.rst

 - Include feature changes and improvements

   - Create new argument ``apply`` that will allow for included tasks to inherit explicitly provided attributes. `pr #39236 <https://github.com/ansible/ansible/pull/39236>`_
-  - Create "private" functionality for allowing vars/default sot be exposed outside of roles. `pr #41330 <https://github.com/ansible/ansible/pull/41330>`_
+  - Create "private" functionality for allowing vars/default to be exposed outside of roles. `pr #41330 <https://github.com/ansible/ansible/pull/41330>`_
 - Provide a parameter for the ``template`` module to output to different encoding formats `pr
   #42171 <https://github.com/ansible/ansible/pull/42171>`_
 - ``reboot`` module for Linux hosts (@samdoran) `pr #35205 <https://github.com/ansible/ansible/pull/35205>`_